imagej/imagej.github.io/pages/BAR.md

-As [mentioned](#Context_Menu "wikilink"), such macros can then be pasted into the text area of <span style="border-bottom:1px dotted #ccc;">Edit▷ Options▷ Startup...</span> so that they can be executed when ImageJ starts up. {% include Tip content="id = ExpediteAccess | tip = Two other expedite ways of retrieving commands include: 1) Pressing == Scripting BARs == Although BARs can be used as standalone commands, the scripts and plugins in BAR become more useful when incorporated into other routines.
+As [mentioned](#Context_Menu "wikilink"), such macros can then be pasted into the text area of <span style="border-bottom:1px dotted #ccc;">Edit▷ Options▷ Startup...</span> so that they can be executed when ImageJ starts up. == Scripting BARs == Although BARs can be used as standalone commands, the scripts and plugins in BAR become more useful when incorporated into other routines.

 You can use BARs as a starting point for your own workflows.
 Whether you are just looking to automate a simple task or you are an advanced